 If you use ginger, your soup will be tasty, but it'll taste different (like making apple pie using pears).
 To get the most authentic taste you're better off leaving it out entirely and letting the lemongrass and lime leaves do the heavy lifting.
 For more info on galangal check out my ultimate guide to galangal video here.

-Generally, yes, but it's customizable.
-Tom yum is supposed to be spicy, but it spans a range of mild to fiery.
+Tom yum is supposed to be spicy, but it spans a range of mild to fiery so it is customizable.
 I've been eating tom yum goong since elementary school, and that version was barely spicy!
 So if your tolerance is low, you can add 1 Thai chili for this recipe and it'll make it tickle just a little.
+But know that if you go to Thailand and order a tom yum, it will be quite spicy unless you're at a touristy place where they will make it mild for foreigners.

 If you prefer something milder, check out my tom kha soup recipe.
 It uses all the same herbs, except it's enriched with coconut milk and is much less spicy and much more kid-friendly!